Join us in May 2019 for an exhilarating and immersive experience of Travel Journalism taught in Munich, Germany!

 Professor Dodie Cantrell-Bickley.
 Bickley holds thirty+ years in various television news positions including anchor, investigative reporter, executive producer and News Director.
 As News Director launched one of the first local news websites in the United States.
 Seven years leading CBS, NBC and ABC stations as President/General Manager.

 Rebekah Ryan has been Grady College’s distance learning coordinator since August 2016.
 She earned a bachelor of arts in public health from Georgia College and State University in 2011 and a master of arts in public relations from the University of Georgia in 2016.
 As the distance learning coordinator, Rebekah is the point of contact for all of Grady College’s study abroad and domestic field study programs.

 More Domestic Field Study & Study Abroad Opportunities

 Learn more about Grady College’s domestic field study and study abroad programs, and also find information about other Grady courses taught abroad.
-If you have any questions, contact Rebekah Ryan, Grady College distance learning coordinator, at email@example.com, 706-542-4181, Office 311-A- Journalism Building.
+If you have any questions, contact Rebekah R. Seabolt, Grady College global studies coordinator, at email@example.com, 706-542-4181, Office 311-A- Journalism Building.